nss-day-cohort-24/chatty-purely-blue-pineapple/README.md

 Your group will use the following [style guide](https://dribbble.com/shots/2446062-UI-Guide/attachments/476263) for this application.
 Make sure you sketch the screens as part of your planning process.
 The design of the final interface is up to your group.

+Make sure you spend time defining MVP and creating a plan to reach that goal.

 ### Navigation bar

 1. Create an element to serve as the navigation bar for your application.